GNU ELPA - jinx

 5. Enchant backends and personal dictionaries

 Enchant uses different backends for different languages.
 The backends are ordered as specified in the personal configuration file ~/.config/enchant/enchant.ordering and the system-wide configuration file /usr/share/enchant-2/enchant.ordering.
-Enchant uses Hunspell as default backend for most languages.
-There are a few exceptions.
+Enchant uses Hunspell as default backend for most languages barring a few exceptions.
 For English Enchant prefers Aspell and for Finnish and Turkish special backends called Voikko and Zemberek are used.
-On some operating systems Enchant may also integrate with the system spell-checker.

 Depending on the backend the personal dictionary will be taken from different locations, e.g., ~/.aspell.LANG.pws or ~/.config/enchant/LANG.dic.
 It is possible to symlink different personal dictionaries such that they are shared by different spell checkers.
 See the Enchant manual for details.